John Hargrove (orca trainer): Advocacy and Blackfish

 Seven days after resigning from SeaWorld, Hargrove was interviewed for the documentary Blackfish.
-In the film, he speaks about his career training killer whales and his belief that these whales are not suitable for captivity.
+In the film, he spoke about his career training killer whales and his belief that these whales are not suitable for captivity.

 After promoting Blackfish, Hargrove was asked to co-sponsor the Orca Welfare and Safety Act proposed by Democrat Assemblymen Richard Bloom.
-Hargrove testified on April 8, 2014, before the California State Assembly. in May 2014, Hargrove was invited by New York State Senator Greg Ball and Assemblyman James Tedisco to Albany to speak at the fourth annual New York State Animal Advocacy Day.
+Hargrove testified on April 8, 2014, before the California State Assembly.
+In May 2014, Hargrove was invited by New York State Senator Greg Ball and Assemblyman James Tedisco to Albany to speak at the fourth annual New York State Animal Advocacy Day.

-Beneath the Surface
+Beneath The Surface

-Hargrove is the author of a memoir, Beneath the Surface, published by Palgrave Macmillan in 2015.
+Hargrove is the author of a memoir, Beneath The Surface, published by Palgrave Macmillan in 2015.
 Howard G. Chua-Eoan co-authored the book, which covers Hargrove's experiences with orca at SeaWorld and in nature.
 It reached #18 on The New York Times nonfiction hardcover best-seller list.

 SeaWorld increased its criticism of Hargrove after the book was published, saying Hargrove quit after being disciplined for a severe safety violation while at SeaWorld.
 SeaWorld also forwarded to reporters a five-year-old cell phone video of an intoxicated Hargrove using the racist slur "nigger".
 Hargrove accused SeaWorld of conducting a "smear campaign" against him to distract from the issue of killer whales in captivity.
 He later apologized for the language in the video.
 Hargrove said the "severe safety violation" was only a delay in notifying supervisors after he corrected another employee's error, and that his leaving SeaWorld was unrelated to it.
 On November 9, 2015 PETA presented Hargrove its Courage of Conviction Award for revealing SeaWorld's treatment of captive orcas.
 Days later, Hargrove's memoir was optioned for film by producers Michael K. Snyder and Rachel K. Stotts through Crash Films.